rowlandhill/ruby-study/study.md

 ## Iteration

-Please give an example of iterating in Ruby?
+Write an example of iteration in Ruby.

 ```ruby
 # your answer here